Example: Canonical Correlation

 whisker plots are useful to determine if the distribution of a variable

-to view the histogram for the respective variable.
+view the histogram for the respective variable.

 Now, click the Matrix plot of correlations

-button (and select all of the variables in the variable selection dialog)
+button, and select all of the variables in the variable selection dialog.

-to display a matrix
+Click OK to produce a matrix

-of scatterplots.
 These plots should be examined for outliers,

 which may greatly bias the computation of the correlation coefficients,